Teryll (Tess) Galley

 Training, qualifications & experience

-I have been in private practice for 7 years.
+I am a Registered Member of BACP and have been in private practice since 2017.

 Professionally I keep up to date with subjects that are of particular interest to me and my client work, and the development of my practice.